karimjavith/simple-money-transx/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+## **Karim Notes**

+* Approached the problem with TDD setup.
+* Lost sometime during the kick off as there were some conflict with my vscode and dotnet sdk setup :disappointed:
+* Have used xunit and moq for testing purposes.
+* The failing tests highlighted that there is a bug in transfer service withdrawn money calculation.
+* After fixing the tests (for both existing and new features), I realised that there are some repetitions with the balance/withdrawn calculation in the methods.
+So, updated the Account entity with some calculation methods for debit and credit which should hopefully make the method bit readable.
+* I find the hard code values such as limits for pay-in and minimum balance should be in configs rather than in-line.
+* I am happy with the existing solution given the time spent.
+However, I am keen to abstract away the validation to a separate class if it is intended to break the rule of 2.
+* Thanks for taking your time to review this work.
+Please let me know your comments and feedback.